In a Nutshell:

 Recommended For: Users between 5’6” and 6’4,” weigh 375 pounds or less, and are looking for a durable sleeper recliner with lift functionality.

 Do you suffer from mobility issues?
-Did you recently have surgery of some kind?
+Did you recently have surgery?
 Do you have sleep apnea or some other medical condition that makes sleeping in a bed challenging, if not outright impossible?
-If you answered yes to any of those questions, then you’re going to like what you see in our Med Lift 5555 review.

-An Overview of the Med Lift Chair 5555
+Key Features of the Med-Lift Chair 5555

-Conventional and inviting.
-Those are the two words most likely to spring to mind the first time you see the Med Lift 5555.
+Conventional and inviting—those two words will most likely appear the first time you see the Med Lift 5555.
 The designers didn’t try to do anything fancy here.
-This chair looks like what it is: A sizeable, comfortable recliner.
-Before we get into its specific features, we’ll begin by providing a quick overview of the core stats that define this model.
-Here are the basics:
+This chair looks like a sizeable, comfortable recliner.

-Assuming you have the space, the weight limit isn’t an issue and the overall dimensions seem like a good fit for you; you’ll find a lot to like here.
-The Med Lift has the basics very well covered, although as you’ll see a bit later on, the chair doesn’t try to do too much.
+Assuming you have the space, the weight limit isn’t an issue, and the overall dimensions seem like a good fit for you, you’ll find a lot to like here.
+The Med-Lift has the basics very well covered, although, as you’ll see a bit later on, the chair doesn’t try to do too much.
 There aren’t many of what we’d call “advanced features” on offer.

 That’s not necessarily a bad thing.
 On more than one occasion, we’ve seen perfectly good chairs ruined by trying to do too much and implementing advanced features poorly.
 On the whole, we like the approach the design team took here.